-What is Starshot and the Plan to Visit Alpha Centauri?
+What Is Starshot and the Plan to Visit the Alpha Centauri Star System?

 Going to see another star aboard a spaceship isn’t going to happen in our lifetimes.
 But don’t despair, for we can still do amazing science on these objects, just from afar.
 But I know there is a sizable portion of the audience reading this and thinking this isn’t enough, we want up-close details.
 What if I was to say to you we may just get that in our lifetime, but courtesy not of astronauts but machines.
 We can send a fleet of tiny chips out into space and within a span of 25 years get great data on the closest star system to us: the Centauri system.

 The basic plan is as follows.
 A group of Starchips, each a small computer chip, will be launched in groups of 100-1000.
 So many are launched in case of attrition, because space is a pretty unforgiving place.
 Once in space, 100 million ground-based lasers fire at the group and accelerate it to 0.2 c.
 Upon reaching this speed, the ground-based lasers cut off and away the Starchips go.
 The now-dormant lasers become an array that will receive telemetry from the envoy (Finkbeiner 34).